michaelkirk/yocalhost/README.md

 ## localhost too fast? try yocalhost.

 yocalhost is an http development server that simulates latency and bandwidth limitations.

 It supports Range requests, and will throttle bandwidth across all concurrent connections.

+### Motivation

+Evaluating against a naive localhost server, where latency and bandwidth are unrealistitcally fast, does little to tell you how your network access will perform in the real world.

+Evaluating a network client against a remote host is subject to the whim of the rest of the internet.
+Especially if your client involves many requests, it can be hard to get consistent measurements.

+With yocalhost, you run a local http server, but specify artificial bandwidth and latency limitations.
+This allows you to measure realistic(ish) implications of latency and bandwidth on your code in a reproducible way.

 ### Installing the yocalhost development server CLI